yomostova/yomostova/README.md

 - 👋 Hi, I’m @yomostova
 - 👀 I’m studying at the Technical University of Munich
-- 🌱 I’m currently learning Java, data structures and algorithms and cloud computing
+- 🌱 I’m currently learning Java, data structures, algorithms and cloud computing
 - 📫 How to reach me: yomostova@gmail.com

 <!---